hmcts/sscs-tribunals-case-api/README.md

 This avoids re-triggering the pipeline build and saves time.

 ### Work allocation in preview
 Work allocation is now enabled in preview.
 To enable work allocation in preview, you need to add the `pr-values:wa` label to your PR.
 This will ensure that the work allocation service is started and configured correctly for the preview environment.
+To enable WA in other environments use both `WORK_ALLOCATION_FEATURE` in `cnp-flux-config` repo and `WORK_ALLOCATION_FEATURE_ENABLED` in `Jenkinsfile_CNP`.
-If some events are not triggering WA tasks, or are not being recognised by the WA service, double check that the case-event.json entry for the event has the `Publish` field set to `"Y"`.
+If some events are not triggering WA tasks, or are not being recognised by the WA service, double check that the case-event.json entry for the event has the `Publish` field set to `"${CCD_DEF_PUBLISH}"`.
 If it is not set, then CCD will not publish the event to the message listener and the WA service will not be able to process it.